xnhp/vanted-wiki/AddonExtensions.md

 		};
 ```

-For how to implement a new algorithm read [here](DevelopAlgorithm.md)
+For how to implement a new algorithm, you could read [here](DevelopAlgorithm.md).